alankrantas/edge-impulse-esp32-cam-image-classification/README.md

 This example is for running a micro neural network model on the 10-dollar Ai-Thinker ESP32-CAM board and show the image classification results on a small TFT LCD display.

+> Be noted that I am not testing and improving this any further.
+This is simply a proof-of-concept and demonstration that you can make simple and practical edge AI devices without making them overly complicated.

-This is modified from [ESP32 Cam and Edge Impulse](https://github.com/edgeimpulse/example-esp32-cam) with simplified code, TFT support and copied necessary libraries from Espressif's [esp-face](https://github.com/Yuri-R-Studio/esp-face). ```esp-face``` had been changed a lot into [esp-dl](https://github.com/espressif/esp-dl) and thus broke the original example.
-The original example requires WiFi and has image lagging problems.
+This is modified from [ESP32 Cam and Edge Impulse](https://github.com/edgeimpulse/example-esp32-cam) with simplified code, TFT support and copied necessary libraries from Espressif's [esp-face](https://github.com/Yuri-R-Studio/esp-face). ```esp-face``` had been refactored into [esp-dl](https://github.com/espressif/esp-dl) to support their other products and thus broke the original example.
+The original example also requires WiFi connection and has image lagging problems, which makes it difficult to use.
+My version works more like a hand-held point and shoot camera.

 > See the original example repo or [this article](https://www.survivingwithandroid.com/tinyml-esp32-cam-edge-image-classification-with-edge-impulse/) about how to generate your own model on Edge Impulse.
 You can also still run the original example by copy every libraries in this example to the project directory, then re-open the .ino script.